Romans 7

 Therefore did that which is good become a cause of death for me?
 May it never be!
 Rather it was sin, in order that it might be shown to be sin by effecting my death through that which is good, so that through the commandment sin would become utterly sinful.

-(a) That which is good… that which is good is the law (see Rom.
+(a) That which is good is the Law (see Rom.
 7:7, 12, 16).
-Paul takes great pains to explain that the law is not the problem; sin is the problem.
-The law is good; sin is bad.
+Paul takes great pains to explain that the Law is not the problem; sin is the problem.
+The Law is good; sin is bad.
+The Law is not sin (verse 7) nor the cause of death.

 Romans 7:14